 We currently expect Perfect World's selling, advertising and operational expenses (SG&A) to increase from around 32% in 2012 to around 35% by the end of the forecast period.
 Given an increase in competition in China as well as the international gaming market, Perfect World may have to spend much more to market and advertise its games.
 It may also have to ramp up its operational expenses if it wants to expand at a faster pace.

-If Perfect World's SG&A expenses as a percentage of revenues increase to 40% by the end of the forecast period, there could be a 10% downside to the Trefis price estimate.
+If Perfect World's SG&A expenses as a percentage of revenues increase to 40% by the end of the forecast period, there could be over 10% downside to the Trefis price estimate.

 Research & Development Expenses